 AER is a key member of a team led by Harris Corporation to develop the ground segment for the next-generation geosynchronous meteorological satellite system for NOAA's Geostationary Operational Environmental Satellite – Series R (GOES-R).
 GOES-R represents a major step forward in meteorology with dramatic increases in spatial resolution, temporal refresh and spectral coverage of the Earth imaging data.

 The GOES-R Ground Segment will receive and process satellite data, and generate and distribute weather data to thousands of users throughout the hemisphere.
-AER is implementing the software to produce over 60 environmental products using the down-linked data from GOES-R's suite of satellite-based remote sensing and in situ sensors, as well as providing support for systems engineering, architecture design, modeling and simulation, and operations and maintenance.
-The first launch of the GOES-R series of satellites is scheduled for 2015.
+AER is implementing the software to produce over the Level 1b and Level 2 products from the suite of six GOES-R in situ and remote sensing instruments, as well as providing support for systems engineering, architecture design, modeling and simulation, and operations and maintenance.
+The first launch of the GOES-R series of satellites is scheduled for 2016.

 Learn more about the GOES-R Environmental Products.